bitsector/cluster-tester/README.md

 - pdb_deployment_test_yamls/pdb.yaml

 ### Deployment Affinity E2E test
-The test will deploy a zone-marker pod (placed a random zone by K8s), deploy an HPA, and a dependent-app deployment with a pod affinity requirement (podAffinity).
+The test will deploy a zone-marker pod (placed in a random zone by K8s), deploy an HPA, and a dependent-app deployment with a pod affinity requirement (podAffinity).
 The goal of the test is to trigger the deployment to create more pods and assert that all these pods satisfy the affinity requirement, relative to the zone-marker pod.
 The deployment's first pod will start running, simulate high CPU demand, this will trigger the HPA to create more of the deployment's pods.
 The test code will then verify that all